 If you value your cards, I suggest using a special protective tarot cloth to wrap your cards in.
 Some people make or purchase elaborate and beautiful cloths which can both serve as a wrap and a table cloth on which to do their tarot readings.

 This is a surprisingly well-made and heavy velvet cloth that comes with a beautiful matching card pouch.
 Your cards will never look the same on the black velvet cloth background and better yet, you’ll keep them clean and in good condition this way.
-Highly recommended!SEE ON AMAZON
+Highly recommended!CHECK PRICE

 Tarot Card Storage Boxes